galehouse5/Fapl.AdoptionUpdates/README.md

 Daily automated email that lists the pets that were adopted, sent to volunteers of Friendship APL (Elyria, OH).

-Uses PetPoint API to determine which pets were adopted, Petfinder API to look for corresponding photos, and Azure Functions for hosting.
-Has enough configuration flexibility to be used by other animal shelters that use PetPoint and Petfinder.
-Under Microsoft's current (May, 2017) pricing for Azure Functions, the hosting cost is virtually zero.
+Uses PetPoint.com API to determine which pets were adopted, Petfinder.com API to look for corresponding photos, and Azure Functions for hosting (at virtually no cost).
+Has enough configuration flexibility to be used by any animal shelter that manages pets through PetPoint.com and posts pets for adoption on Petfinder.com.

 ## Screenshots